Mark Andrews (American football): 2024

 In Week 6 against the Washington Commanders, Andrews caught a 13 yard touchdown pass and tied Todd Heap for the most receiving touchdowns in Ravens franchise history.
 The Ravens would go on to win that game 30–23.
 The following week against the Tampa Bay Buccaneers, Andrews caught two receiving touchdowns and would surpass Heap as the Ravens all time leader in receiving touchdowns as the Ravens would win that game 41–31.
 On December 15 against the New York Giants, Andrews, after catching a 13-yard pass from Lamar Jackson, scored his 48th touchdown of his career, surpassing Jamal Lewis' previous franchise record of 47 career touchdowns and becoming the all-time Ravens franchise touchdown leader.
 Andrews finished the 2024 season with 55 receptions for 673 yards and a career-high 11 touchdowns.
 In the fourth quarter of the Divisional Round against the Buffalo Bills, Andrews lost his first fumble since the 2019 season and dropped the potential game-tying two-point conversion as the Ravens lost 27–25.

+2025

+On December 3, 2025, Andrews agreed to a three-year, $39.3 million contract extension with the Ravens.
+Andrews finished the 2025 season with 48 receptions for 422 yards and five receiving touchdowns to go with a rushing touchdown.